E.M.M.A. is the electric composer shaping the future | read | i-D

 So how did you come up with the idea for Producer Girls?

-What have you learned about your fellow women since starting the workshops?
+What have you learnt about your fellow women since starting the workshops?

 How do you feel about the influx of 'feminist friendly' pop culture?

 It has the opposite effect for me in the sense that women have been achieving great things on their own for many years.
-There were women who flew planes in the war, and basically held the whole world together.
-As we know, women have been absolutely smashing it since time began.
+There were women who flew planes in the war, and basically held the whole world together .
+As we know women have been absolutely smashing it, since time began.
 But now there seems to be this weird internet culture implying that we need special treatment, and we don't.
 This is not about saying that we are less capable.
-This is about saying that this is an industry which, for some reason, is not appealing to women who as equally creative beings to men.
-Women have a lot to offer the electronic music world if they considered it as an outlet.
+This is about saying that this is an industry which for some reason, is not appealing to women who as equally creative beings to men, have a lot to offer the electronic music world if they considered it as an outlet.

-I was doing a radio show on my own and on my first show, I played my whole back catalogue.
-Then my next one came around and I thought 'Oh God!
+I was doing a radio show on my own and on my first show I played my whole back catalogue and then my next one came around and I thought 'Oh God!
 What am I going to play now?!'
-So I joined forces with Aimee Cliff who likes similar stuff to what I make and play, but also brings lots of different influences from her day job, because she's music editor at The Fader.
+So I joined forces with Aimee Cliff who likes similar stuff to what I make and play, but also brings lots of different influences from her day job - because she's music editor at The Fader.
 We based our 'Angel Food' aesthetic off the back of the cake emoji and all our synths are quite cute and sweet like candy, so that's why we called it 'Angel Food.'
-And we were keen to use the guest slot to give a platform to predominantly female producers and DJs.
-Although I have a lot of guy collaborators too, and obviously we play music for both men and women!
+And we were keen to use the guest slot to give a platform to predominantly female producers and DJs - although I have a lot of guy collaborators too, and obviously we play music for both men and women!
 Ultimately we want to create a network of excellent female producers around the globe and it's great because we can get them on the show.

 Who's to say I won't run for prime minister in the next few years?
 Well it's Kanye for 2020 so I'm feeling confident about that, and then it might be me for 2030?
 Kanye 2020.
 E.M.M.A 2030.